padrinobook/padrinobook/chapters/user_profile.md

 ```

 We are using [test doubles](https://relishapp.com/rspec/rspec-mocks/v/3-6/docs/basics/test-doubles "test doubles")
 which stands for any objects that is used during the test.
-Since we don't want to have a database we can mock the
+Since we don't want to have a database, we can mock the
 `update_attributes` method and can return what we need for our tests.